[ Español | Deutsch | English ]

 - NO appointments will be attended beyond scheduled hours.

-- Accompanying persons are not allowed to enter the Embassy building.
+- Accompanying people are not allowed to enter the Embassy building.

 - Please silence your cell phone and DO NOT use it during your appointment.